Generate value change dump (VCD) file

 section of a design hierarchy or data generated during a specific

-The file name to be used for the generated VCD file.
+The name of the generated VCD file.
 If you specify a file name only, Simulink places the file in your current MATLAB® folder.
 Specify a complete path name to place the generated file in a different location.
 If you specify the same name for multiple To VCD File blocks, Simulink automatically adds a numeric postfix to identify each instance uniquely.

 If you want the generated file to have a

-The number of block input ports on which signal data is to be collected.
-The block can handle up to 943 (830,584) signals, each of which maps to a unique symbol in the VCD file.
+Number of input ports that the block collects signal data from.
+The block can log up to 943 (830,584) signals, each of which maps to a unique symbol in the VCD file.

-Choose an optimal timing relationship between Simulink and the HDL simulator.
+Timescale— Timing relationship between Simulink and the HDL simulator

 In relative terms (i.e., as some number of HDL simulator ticks).
 In this case, the cosimulation operates in relative timing mode, which is the timing mode default.